 What are Nootropics?

 Nootropics.
 You might have heard of them.
 The “limitless pill” that keeps Billionaires rich.
-The ‘smart drugs’ that students are taking to help boost their hyperfocus ( Vice ).
-The cognitive enhancers that give corporate executives an advantage. ( Harvard Business Review ).
+The ‘smart drugs’ that students are taking to help boost their hyperfocus.
+The cognitive enhancers that give corporate executives an advantage.
 All very exciting.
 But as always, the media are way behind the curve.
 Yes, for the past few decades, cognitive enhancers were largely sketchy substances that people used to grasp at a short term edge at the expense of their health and wellbeing.
-But the days of dropping Adderall and Ritalin to pull an all-nighter are so 2010.
+But the days of taking prescription pills to pull an all-nighter are so 2010.
 The better, safer path isn’t with these stimulants but with nootropics.
 Nootropics consist of supplements and substances which enhance your cognition, in particular when it comes to motivation, creativity, memory, and other executive functions.

 These days, nootropics are beginning to take their rightful place as a particularly powerful tool in the Neurohacker’s toolbox.
 After all, biochemistry is deeply foundational to neural function.
 Whether you are trying to fix the damage that is done to your nervous system by a stressful and toxic environment or support and enhance your neural functioning, getting the chemistry right is table-stakes.
 And we are starting to get good at getting it right.
 What’s changed?

 But, thanks to the efforts of a number of remarkable scientists, researchers and plain-old neurohackers, we are beginning to put together a “whole systems” model of how all the different parts of the human brain work together and how they mesh with the complex regulatory structures of the body.
-It’s going to take a lot more data and collaboration to dial this model in, but already we are empowered to design stacks that can meaningfully deliver on the promise of nootropics “to enhance the quality of subjective experience and protect the brain from injury while having extremely low toxicity and possessing very few side effects.”
-It’s a type of brain hacking that’s is intended to produce noticeable enhancing effects.
+It’s going to take a lot more data and collaboration to dial this model in, but already we are empowered to design stacks that can meaningfully deliver on the promise of nootropics “to enhance the quality of subjective experience and promote cognitive health, while having extremely low toxicity and possessing very few side effects.”
+It’s a type of brain hacking that is intended to produce noticeable cognitive benefits.

 The Future of the Nootropic Industry